aspose-total/Aspose.Total-Products/total/en/java/conversion/md-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export MD to SXC via Java" h2="Convert MD file to SXC by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily integrate MD to SXC conversion feature in their Java applications.
+It consists of two components, Aspose.PDF for Java and Aspose.Cells for Java, which can be used in a two-step process to achieve the desired result.

+The first step involves using Aspose.PDF for Java to render MD to XLSX.
+This component provides a wide range of features for manipulating PDF documents, including the ability to convert MD to XLSX.
+It supports a variety of formats, including PDF, XPS, HTML, and SVG, and provides a comprehensive set of APIs for creating, editing, and converting documents.

+The second step involves using Aspose.Cells for Java to convert XLSX to SXC.
+This component provides a comprehensive set of APIs for working with spreadsheets, including the ability to convert XLSX to SXC.
+It supports a variety of formats, including XLSX, XLS, CSV, and ODS, and provides a wide range of features for manipulating spreadsheets, such as formatting, data validation, and charting.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate MD to SXC conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render MD to XLSX.
-In the second step, you can convert XLSX to SXC by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+By using Aspose.Total for Java, developers can easily integrate MD to SXC conversion feature in their Java applications.
+It provides a comprehensive set of APIs for creating, editing, and converting documents and spreadsheets, and supports a variety of formats.
+With its two-step process, developers can quickly and easily convert MD to SXC in their Java applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}